 In the past, according to variations in mission requirements, public aircraft used by Taiwan's government agencies belonged to the Ministry of Transportation and Communications, the Ministry of the Interior, or the Coast Guard Administration.
 In June 2005, the National Airborne Service Corps (NASC) was formally established under the Executive Yuan, merging the Airborne Squadron of the National Police Agency, the Preparatory Office of the Airborne Fire Fighting Squadron of the National Fire Agency, the Aviation Team of the CAA of the Ministry of Transportation and Communications, and the Air Patrol Squadron of the Coast Guard Administration.
 The NASC consolidates the planning and implementation of air search and rescue, disaster relief, emergency medical services, reconnaissance and patrol, and transportation over both land and sea.

-As of the end of 2022, the NASC had 23 aircraft, namely 22 helicopters and 1 fixed-wing aircraft.
-The number of flights and flight hours logged by the NASC over the 10-year period in question, based on statistics provided by the NASC (Appendix 2), are shown in Figure 7; after a massive increase in flight hours in 2017, both numbers increased substantially again in 2021, with flights increasing by 16.7% and flight hours increasing by 15.3%; both were down on 2021 in 2022.
+As of the end of 2023, the NASC had 23 aircraft, namely 22 helicopters and 1 fixed-wing aircraft.
+The number of flights and flight hours logged by the NASC over the 10-year period in question, based on statistics provided by the NASC (Appendix 2), shown in Figure 7.
+Over the past 10 years, the number of flight hours and the number of flights show a fluctuating trend; the number of flights in 2023 increased compared with that of 2022, but the number of flight hours decreased slightly.

-Figure 7 Number of flights and flight hours logged by NASC aircraft
+Figure 7 Number of flights and flight hours logged by nasc aircraft